~> POW! <~

 carefully when other members are reading their work.

 polite, patient and kind.
 Make sure

 try to be aware of other member’s needs and vulnerabilities.

 your mouth whilst reading or talking.

-you have a problem within the group, please tell the Group Leader about it.
+you have a problem within the group, please tell the Group Moderator about it.

 We will do our best to resolve any issues which might arise.

 For more information please contact the Library by email at firstname.lastname@example.org,

 Return to index.